zachafif/measuretreeheight/README.md

 # Tree Height Measurement using LiDAR
-Trial on how to measure tree height from LiDAR data using R
+Trial on how to measure tree height from LiDAR data

 ## Background